Exotic dark matter search with the Majorana Demonstrator

+Considering this resonance in the presence of a rich $\nu_s$ source (DM) allows more stringent (but conditional) limits to be set on $\mu_{sa}$ than previous limits from solar neutrino-electron scattering.
+Here, we assume that the local DM halo consists of $\nu_s$, for comparison with Ref.~\cite{chen2016atomicionization} We take the standard value for the local DM density in all models considered $\rho_{DM}$ = 0.3~GeV~cm$^{-3}$~\cite{baxter2021recommended}.
+The interaction rate in a terrestrial detector with isotopic mass $m_A$ is given by
-where $\vec{u}=\vec{v}+\vec{v_e}$ is the velocity of the dark matter in the Earth's reference frame, $\vec{v}$ is the velocity of the dark matter in the Galactic rest frame, $\vec{v_e}=\vec{v_e}(t)$ is the circular motion of the Earth in the Galactic frame, $u_\mathrm{min}$ is the minimum speed of the DM to produce detectable recoil and $f(\vec{u})$ is the DM velocity distribution in the Earth's reference frame.
-If the sterile neutrinos are taken as a DM candidate, $m_\chi = m_s$, and the standard local DM density $\rho_\chi = 0.4$~GeV/cm$^3$.

-We use a property of the EPA cross section, which has a plateau at $E=m_e/2$ with $u^{-2}$-dependent height and $u$-dependent width.
-All $u$-dependence in the integrand of Eq.~\ref{eq:DMRate} is cancelled except $f(\vec{u})$, which integrates to unity by definition.
-The expression for the event rate $R$ is independent of the specific DM velocity distribution.

-With the EPA differential cross section at the resonant energy and setting $u_\mathrm{min}=0$ for inelastic scattering, Eq.~\ref{eq:DMRate} can be integrated to get an expression of $R$, and set equal to the experimental upper limit:
+where $\vec{u}=\vec{v} + \vec{v_e}$ is the velocity of the dark matter (mass $m_\chi$) in the Earth's reference frame, $\vec{v}$ is the velocity of the dark matter in the galactic rest frame, $\vec{v_e}=\vec{v_e}(t)$ is the circular motion of the Earth in the galactic frame, $u_\mathrm{min}$ is the minimum speed of the DM to produce detectable recoil, and $f(\vec{u})$ is the DM velocity distribution in the Earth's reference frame.
+The EPA cross section has a resonance at $E = m_s/2$ with $u^{-2}$-dependent height and $u$-dependent width.
+All $u$-dependence in the integrand is cancelled except $f(\vec{u})$, which integrates to unity by definition.
+The expression for the event rate $R$ is thus independent of the DM velocity distribution.
+With the EPA differential cross section at the resonant energy, and setting $u_\mathrm{min} = 0$ for inelastic scattering, Eq.~\ref{eq:DMRate} can be integrated to get an expression for $R$, and set equal to $n_\mathrm{rare}/MT$, the experimental upper limit on $n_\mathrm{rare}$ at each energy,

-Our limit on $\mu_{sa}$ is compared to the $\mu_{sa}$ limits from TEXONO and Borexino neutrino experiments in Fig.~\ref{fig:transition_mm_limit}.
-The parameter spaces expected to cause the XENON1T excess are also illustrated.
-Note that other active-to-sterile transition searches do not necessarily make any assumption of sterile neutrino dark matter.
-Our result implies that if the DM halo is assumed to consist of keV-scale sterile neutrinos, the value of $\mu_{sa}$ is too low to produce the excess of events observed by XENON1T.
+The resulting limits on $\mu_{sa}$ are shown in Fig.~\ref{fig:transition_mm_limit}, comparing to existing $\mu_{sa}$ limits from TEXONO and Borexino~\footnote{The original $\mu_{sa}$ limit using the same postulate in Ref.~\cite{chen2016atomicionization} was found to be erroneous by a factor 14, which has been taken into account in Fig.~\ref{fig:transition_mm_limit}.
+An erratum is in preparation by the authors~\cite{chen2021private}.}.